mehrdad-nateghi/mehrdad-nateghi/README.md

 I'm a senior Full Stack Developer.

-## 🛠️ My Development Stacks are LAMP, TALL, and MERN.
+## 🛠️ My Development Stacks are LAMP and TALL.

 ### FRONTEND
 - HTML